 Most Popular Collectors' Issues

-The original publications of the magazine have a high collectors value—with, of course, condition being a main attribute in determining the worth.
-Other special collectors editions that covered the deaths of the mega musicians of that era have accelerated in price over the years as well; including the deaths of The Doors Jim Morrison, Janis Joplin, the murder of John Lennon and Jimi Hendrix.
+The original publications of the magazine have a high collectors value—with, of course, the condition being a main attribute in determining the worth.
+Other special collectors editions that covered the deaths of the mega musicians of that era have accelerated in price over the years as well; including the deaths of The Doors, Jim Morrison, Jimi Hendrix, and Janis Joplin and the murder of John Lennon.
 Later years covered the untimely death of Kurt Cobain.

 Changes in the Magazine Format From 1967-Present

 When first published, the issues were folded like a tabloid size newspaper.
 It only contained black ink—no color—and the binding had no staples.
 This format was used up to 1972.

-in 1973, color photos were added, and the paper size was slightly enlarged.
+In 1973, color photos were added, and the paper size was slightly enlarged.
 Bar codes were added in 1979.
 The next changed included glossy paper and it adapted a large magazine format.
 This lasted from 1980-2008.

-Madonna has appeared on more covers than any other female, either alone or in a "collage" cover
+Madonna has appeared on more covers than any other female, either alone or in a "collage" cover.

 Rolling Stone has had some of the greatest journalists over the years, who have interviewed or covered specific events and must be credited for having contributed over the years—Hunter Thompson being among one of the best.

-When Dr. Hook and the Medicine Show released their song "Cover of the Rolling Stone" in 1972, it cemented the importance of the magazine, and the effect it could have on a music career.
+When Dr. Hook and the Medicine Show released their song "Cover of the Rolling Stone" in 1972, it cemented the importance of the magazine and the effect it could have on a music career.
 It was a fun song whose lyrics explained the importance of getting the cover of the magazine, and how coveted it was to get your "picture on the cover of the Rolling Stone."